SDGforskning/sdg-strings/SDG01_query_action_WoS.md

         ("mitigat*" OR "prevent*" OR "reduc*" OR "decreas*" OR "minimis*" OR "minimiz*" OR "manag*") NEAR/5 ("impact$" OR "vulnerab*" OR "exposure")
       )
-    OR "protect" OR "protecting" OR "safeguard*"
-    OR "safety net$" OR "social protection$" OR "social floor$" OR "social security" OR
+    OR
       (
         ("establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "roadmap" OR "towards" OR "way to")